 In the afternoon, higher temperatures cause the water to evaporate too quickly.
 In the evening, the grass may stay wet overnight, which invites diseases, fungus, and pests to thrive in cool conditions.

-It’s intuitive when you take a minute to think about it: shallow watering promotes shallow root growth.
-Grass takes its cue from water and will follow the water into the soil — the deeper the water penetrates the soil, the deeper your turf’s roots will grow.
-You want deep roots for healthy, green grass.
+It might go without saying, but shallow water promotes shallow root growth.
+The deeper the water penetrates the soil, the deeper your turf’s roots will grow.
+Deep roots give lawns healthy, green grass.

 The soil in your yard can change significantly within short distances.
-Some soils are overly wet and subject to flooding, while others are shallow and dry.
-Planting shrubs or trees around your yard in areas that are prone to too much or too little water is a great natural lawn care solution.
+While some soils are overly wet and subject to flooding (fairly common in Middle Tennessee), others are shallow and dry.

 Not all soils are created equal and there are ways to manage the areas prone to too much or too little water.
 One solution: planting shrubs or trees around your yard.
 For areas that see too much water, consider planting viburnum, river birch, sweetgum, and willow, as they can tolerate ample amounts of water.
 For particularly dry areas, consider planting juniper, crabapple, barberry, and gray dogwood, as they are all drought-tolerant plants.